 |

-FOX Launch Pro D3O Highlights
+Fox Racing Launch Pro D3O Highlights

 We always got along well with the old Launch Pro pad, which combined hardshell and softshell protection in a comfortable yet rugged piece of protection that also didn’t break the bank.
-For this all-new D3O version, FOX decided to up the game.
+For this all-new D3O version, Fox decided to up the game.
 The general construction is now at a whole other level, with a distinctly modern blend of advanced materials and a removable, external hardshell cap designed to complement the main D3O pad to allow the Launch Pro to slide off obstacles rather than hang up on them.
 The rear part of the protector is open but covered in a light mesh material, and there are two straps for securing the fit.
 We tested the regular black version, but there is a very loud red one available should you want to feel extra inspired (everybody knows red is faster).

 On the trail, the Launch Pro D3O turned out to be enigmatically dichotomous.
 On the one hand, the general fit is awesome and the level of comfort is very high.
 On the other hand, the lower part of the pad is too wide, and the lower strap is both rigid and lacking in adjustment range.
 The result is a pad that is more prone to slipping that some others, especially when it gets sweaty.
 It is also quite heavy, which further accentuates this tendency to want to move down the leg.
 Adding more adjustment range to the lower strap and/or making it elastic would likely solve this problem (or making the pads in more than just three sizes).